AidenMead/JavaInventoryApp/README.md

 # Java Inventory App
-A basic Inventory App for C482 - Software I at WGU.
+A basic Inventory App for school project.

 Written in Java and utilizing JavaFX.